-If you allow yourself to become a victim you will always have somebody to blame and blaming everybody else for your misfortunes in life will only lead to anger, petty spitefulness and eventual unhappiness.
+If you allow yourself to become a victim you will always have somebody to blame, and blaming everybody else for your misfortunes in life will only lead to anger, petty spitefulness and eventual unhappiness.
+See locus of control.

 In many situations when we consider ourselves to be a victim of any wrong doing, often we bare some of the fault ourselves.
-If we accept that it was partly our own fault we avoid that victim mind set which can be so damaging.
-Accept responsibility, learn from any mistakes and do better next time.
+If we accept that it was partly our own fault, we can avoid that victim mind set which can be so damaging.
+Accept responsibility, learn from mistakes and do better next time.

 Keep moving forward in a positive, productive way, not a negative and destructive way.

 We often focus on what we don’t have, we see somebody doing better than us and then we focus on the fact that they have a better car or bigger house or whatever it is.
 Being grateful for what we do have, or achieved can work wonders when it comes to feeling happy and content.